wernerd/ZRTP4PJ/README.md

     cd ~/development/pjproject/third_party
     tar xvf ZSRTP4PJ.tar

-This unpacks all files into their correct places.
+The tar file and the cloned repository does not contain the ZRTP and its associated SRTP sources.
+To get these sources change to the _zsrtp_ directory and get the sources.

+    cd zsrtp
+    sh getzrtp.sh
+    cd ..

+The shell scripts clones the ZRTP source repository into the _zrtp_ directoy.
+If this directory already exists then the script updates the sources to get the latest version.

 Before you can build the project you need to adjust a path setting in the Makefile.
 Change to the correct build directory and open the Makefile file with your preferred text edito.
 Adjust the setting of the variable PJDIR to your environment.
 Store the makefile and run make dep and make.

     cd build/zsrtp
     make dep